Unlocking Land for Microenterprise Growth (ULMEG) Project

 Collaborators: Development practitioners and academic researchers.

 The Project advances the achievements of the Foundation’s Formalising Informal Micro-Enterprises (FIME) Project.
-The FIME project developed an important repository of data and new knowledge on the workings of informal microenterprises in South African townships.
-Over five years, the FIME project has identified some of the major constraints to microenterprise growth.
-One of these constraints relates to land.
+Over five years, the FIME project has identified some of the major constraints to micro-enterprise growth, one of these constraints relates to land.

-Land constraints and market rigidities affect enterprise development in several respects.
-We have identified five areas where land issues have a strong impact.
+Land constraints affect enterprise development in several respects.
+We have identified five areas where land issues have a strong impact on township economic growth and enterprise formalisation.
 These are:

 - Absence of land, insufficient access to land and non-availability of land for commercial development.